 If you view the link at the bottom, you can read the traditional way to make this beverage.
 It involves feet.
 I’ve decided to bring the recipe up to modern day practices and convert it to a mead.
 Typically, Sorghum grain is used with banana.
 Here, I’m using a Sorghum Honeydew honey that carries many of the same characteristics.
 Sorghum syrup could also be used to replace half the honey.
 Your choice!

-2. Mash with a bladed potato masher until it is a thick paste.
+4. Cut the stalks off.
+Mash bananas with a bladed potato masher until it is a thick paste.
+Skin and fruit.

-5. Add water just shy of a gallon.
+6. Add water just shy of 2 gallons (if needed).

-10. At Day 6, it will be extremely sour and very dry.
-Add 2 lbs honey and 1 lb bourbon barrel aged maple syrup OR sorghum syrup.
+11. At Day 6, it will be extremely sour and very dry.
+Add 4 lbs honey and 2 lb bourbon barrel aged maple syrup.

-11. After fermentation, cold crash and filter through a fine mesh filter into a secondary carboy.
+11. After fermentation, cold crash and filter through a mill and a fine mesh filter into a secondary carboy.
+This is a lot of work and will take quite a while to complete.
+Make sure it’s cold before this step to avoid oxidation.

 12. Cold crash again until clear and bottle.